 This interactive dichotomous tree key was developed to help identify the most common trees in Iowa.
 The key is based on vegetative characteristics such as leaves, twigs, fruits, and bark.
-It is not a complete key.
+Check out our definition of special terms page to learn more about the characteristics you'll see in the key.
+This is not a complete key.
 It does not include all trees grown in Iowa.

 If at the end, the solution does not match the specimen, one can usually identify a point in the process where the choice of direction was in doubt.
 Many times the steps can be retraced to this point and the sample can be identified.